Toxblh/react-hoc-outside-click/README.md

 ### How to use

-1. Import `ClickOutside` component
+1. Import `clickOutside` component
-2. Wrap your main component with the `ClickOutside`
+2. Wrap your main component with function the `clickOutside`
 3. Provide an `onClickOutside` callback.

 ### Example